Finding the Best Places to Retire Since 2006!

 Is California Considered Tax Friendly for Retirement?
 No

 Cons: The threat of wildfires is very real.
 In 2007, fires caused widespread evacuations and destroyed 200 homes on the east side of the city.
 A fire in 2018 blackened surrounding hills.
+A small brush fire in 2019 burned about five acres outside of town.
 The earthquake risk is 670% higher than the national average.

 Notes: Fallbrook is racially mixed, nearly evenly split between Hispanics and whites.
 Tourists come in the summer, and some residents complain about noise from Camp Pendleton.
-The city has grown by 40% within the last decade or two.
+The city has grown by 4% within the last decade.

 Recommended as a Retirement Spot?
 Yes